reepay/reepay-woocommerce-subscriptions/readme.txt

 3. For correct plugin operation install and activate Reepay Checkout for WooCommerce.
 API keys for both plugins should be the same.

 == Changelog ==
-v 1.0.23 - Fix rest API session error v 1.0.22 - Add sing-up fee to line item v 1.0.21 - Failed renewals status fixes
+v 1.0.24 - Subscriptions and renewals live fetch from API v 1.0.23 - Fix rest API session error v 1.0.22 - Add sing-up fee to line item v 1.0.21 - Failed renewals status fixes